-How to Talk About Your Weaknesses in a Job Interview
+How to Talk About Your Weaknesses at a Job Interview

 Career Help Center

 A Plan to Talk About Your WeaknessesAs you sit down for a job interview, fully prepared to answer anything and everything related to the job, company, and yourself, you are hoping to make a positive and lasting impression on the hiring manager.
 A question about your failings is surely not one that you will be able to answer comfortably.
 Many applicants feel that when they are asked a questions like this, it is a trap; the manager must want to see if they will crack under pressure.
 While that may be one tactic employed by asking this question that is not its primary purpose.
-How to talk about your weaknesses in a job interview is important because your failings can be turned around to become a strength.
+How to talk about your weaknesses at a job interview is important because your failings can be turned around to become a strength.

-So how could answering a question that may act against your favor possibly be a good idea?
+So how can answering a question that goes against your best interests possibly be a good idea?
 Interviewers are expecting this honesty, and if you do not answer appropriately they will not accept it.

 For years there had been advice for answering this difficult question, that being when you were put on the spot it was suggested that you respond with a vague but positive answer.
 For example, stating that you are a perfectionist, or you work too hard seems conceited and false.

-Managers know that everyone is human, and everyone has their flaws.
-When giving one of those positive answers you are conveying to the recruiter that you don't really want to give them a sincere answer.
+Managers know that as human beings we all have our flaws.
+When you give one of those positive answers you are conveying to the recruiter that you don't really want to give them a sincere answer.
 Understandably it is difficult to discuss something that truly detracts from your personal growth.
 It also shows that you may not strive to improve yourself as employees should continually do.

 While you should be honest in your answer, remember that employers are still looking for specifics.
 When it comes to describing your failings there are a few guidelines that you should stick to.

 - Make a List